 As a result of these devastating complications, Camden developed major motor development issues.
 He attends physical and occupational therapy daily.
 In August 2012, he began to experience seizures.
 What began as a few episodes a day quickly transformed into 50-70 seizures a day.
 After many months of trying to adjust numerous medications, Camden’s seizures decreased to an average of five a day and have now stopped all together while on the correct medication.

-Camden in his short five years on this year has had three open heart surgeries, one G-Tube surgery and over fifteen Heart Cath surgeries.
+Camden in his short eight years on this year has had three open heart surgeries, one G-Tube surgery and over fifteen Heart Catherization surgeries.
 He has had for the most of his life two to three therapy sessions a day that range from physical, occupational, speech, feeding, aqua, hippo and behavioral therapies.
+In addition, he recently was diagnosed with Diabetes.
+Fortunately, Camden has a new family member Ziggy who has been trained to help alert his parents when his blood sugar is either too low or too high.
 Camden has a long road ahead of him but he is already defying the limits set before him.
 He brightens the lives of everyone he meets.